-Broward County continually evaluates its organizational capacity to respond effectively to climate and resilience challenges.
-In 2021, Broward County formed a 10-person Climate Resilience Unit within the newly-renamed Resilient Environment Department to focus on climate and resilience issues, including water and energy.
-The Department's new name also reflects the County's prioritization of "resilience" as a key operational and community value.
-The County's Chief Resilience Officer/Deputy Department Director meets regularly not only with Division Directors within the Department, but also presents to and consults with top leadership across all County agencies.
-County climate staff members conducted over a dozen Climate Change Toolbox Trainings for County employees over the course of several years, including climate science basics, likely regional impacts, and expected impacts on County operations.
-County staff from a variety of divisions and departments regularly attend implementation workshops to build their capacity.
-(County staff also frequently participate in workshop planning.)
-The County's Innovation Team and Enterprise Technology Services expanded their support for resilience activities in 2021-2022, including greater analysis of "big data."
+•Conducted internal review of the 2020 Climate Change Action Plan (CCAP) for updates and inventory of action.
+As well as identification of short-term priority actions and opportunities. •In 2021, Broward County formalized a Climate Resilience Unit within the newly renamed Resilient Environment Department to focus on climate and resilience issues, including water and energy.
+The Department's new name also reflects the County's prioritization of "resilience" as a key operational and community value. •The County's Chief Resilience Officer/Deputy Department Director meets regularly with Division Directors within the Department and presents to and consults with top leadership across all County agencies. •County climate staff members conducted over a dozen Climate Change Toolbox Trainings for County employees over the course of several years, including climate science basics, likely regional impacts, and expected impacts on County operations. •County staff from various divisions and departments regularly attend implementation workshops to build their capacity.
+(County staff also frequently participate in workshop planning.) •The County's Innovation Team and Enterprise Technology Services expanded their support for resilience activities in 2021-2022, including greater analysis of "big data."